The college will be rolling out Microsoft's two-step verification or Multi-Factor Authentication (MFA).

 You must click "Verify preferred option" (either 6 digit code or prompt) via app.

 Once complete, the Authenticator app will be used as a second factor to log in from that point forward.
-If at any time, assistance is required, please contact the helpdesk at firstname.lastname@example.org Extension: 1835 or externally at 716-851-1835.
+If at any time, assistance is required, please contact the ITS Service Desk at firstname.lastname@example.org Extension: 1835 or externally at 716-851-1835.

 © Copyright ECC 2015, All rights reserved